 To make it easier, Kimball says it’s best to eat something every three to four hours that has balanced sources of protein and fat to keep your blood sugar steady.
 Also, stay hydrated, move your body when you can and get enough sleep — all things we know can help avoid the roller coaster of blood sugar spike and crashes.

-Besides, some research studies have shown that committing to your goals publicly and having accountability partners can increases your chance of success.
+Besides, some studies have shown that committing to your goals publicly and having accountability partners can increase your chance of success.
 Not only that, but connection is an integral part of our sense of belonging and can, in itself, reduce stress levels.

 Betting has a well-deserved bad reputation, but wagering that you’ll be successful at a challenge is a tried-and-true tactic.
 “Making a bet holds you accountable for your actions,” says Sheinbaum.
 “If you slip up, you know there’ll be consequences in addition to letting yourself down.”

-But given the close proximity required, those activities (and many, many more) have been put on hold.
-Rather than seeing that as a detriment to your social calendar, Sheinbaum says to think of it as more of a shakeup.
+Last up in our tips for Dry January: Fill your calendar with (alcohol-free) fun!
+From dinner with friends to birthday parties, concerts, vacations and more, alcohol seems to pop up in most social situations — but don't fret.
+Rather than seeing this as a detriment to your social calendar, Sheinbaum says to think of it as more of a shakeup.
 “There are a ton of activities that people of all ages and interests can do together without getting buzzed,” she says.